Updated on 2023-03-07 GMT+08:00

 100

-You can define cost splitting rules 48 hours after the cost category is created to split the shared cost across the departments.
+Four hours after the cost category is created, you can define cost splitting rules to split the shared costs across departments.

-• Select Custom for Allocation Method to split shared cost and allocate 50% of the shared cost to Department A, 30% for Department B, and 20% for Department C.
+• Select Custom for Allocation Method to allocate 50% of the shared costs to Department A, 30% to Department B, and 20% to Department C.

-• Select Custom for Allocation Method to split uncategorized cost and allocate 30% of the uncategorized cost to Department A, 30% for Department B, and 40% for Department C.
+• Select Custom for Allocation Method to allocate 30% of the uncategorized costs to Department A, 30% to Department B, and 40% to Department C.

 • Proportionally: Allocate your costs in proportion to the weight of each target value.

-Example: The value of Target B is $800 USD and value of Target C is $200 USD.
-Target B/Target C = 4:1.
-80% of source value will be allocated to Target B and 20% to Target C.
+Example: Suppose the value of target B is $800 USD and the value of target C is $200 USD.
+As the ratio of target B to target C is 4:1, 80% of the source value will be allocated to target B and 20% to target C.

 • Evenly: Allocate your costs evenly across your target values.

-Example: There are two target values (A and B), and the source value is evenly allocated to A and B, (50% each).
+Example: Suppose there are two target values (A and B).
+With this method, the source value is evenly allocated to A and B, 50% for each.

 • Custom: Allocate your costs based on a custom percentage for each target value.
 The percentages must add up to 100%.